bio-tools/biotoolsDocs/api_reference_dev.rst

 Editing permissions
 -------------------
-It is possible to manage editing permissions for the registered resources.
+It is possible to manage editing permissions for the registered tools.
 There are currently three types of editing permissions supported by the system:

 .. _Private:

 Private
 """""""
-A private resource can only be edited by the creator of the resource.
+A private tool can only be edited by the creator of the tool.
 This is the default option.
-In order to set this kind of permission, add the following info into the resource data:
+In order to set this kind of permission, add the following info into the tool data:

 .. code-block:: text